Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 return [

-'files.*.max' => 'Each file must not exceed 10MB',
+'files.*.max' => 'Each file must not exceed 10MB.',

-'files.*.mimes' => 'Invalid file type.
-Allowed: images, PDFs, documents, spreadsheets, ZIP files',
+'files.*.mimes' => 'Allowed types: images, PDFs, documents, spreadsheets, ZIP files.',

 ];